August Facebook Live Update

 Regular Membership Meetings will resume in September if possible.

-Follow CWA Milwaukee on Facebook.
+Follow CWA Milwaukee on Facebook for updates.

 Statement from the CWA Executive Board on the Need to Dismantle the Racism that Plagues Our Communities

 As we reach a tragic milestone of 100,000 deaths due to COVID-19, we find ourselves confronting the other plague that has been rampaging through our communities since long before the pandemic: Racism.
 Compounding the devastation of a global pandemic, which has disproportionately impacted Black communities, Black people in America continue to face threats, brutality, and death for going out jogging.
 For being poor.
 For sleeping in their own bed.
 For watching birds in a park.
 For being Black.

 The murders of Ahmaud Arbery, George Floyd, Breonna Taylor, and the blatant display of racism in the Central Park incident with Christian Cooper demonstrate, again, this grim reality.
 These names are not the first, and without a profound change in ourselves and this country, they will not be the last.

 The CWA Executive Board is committed to moving beyond an endless string of reaction statements and demonstrating our continued commitment to justice for Black people through our organizing, representation, political, and movement building work.
 We commit to creating dedicated spaces for open dialogue on race for our members and leaders to determine outcomes and clear steps the union must take to fight racism in the union, within the industries we represent and the community at-large.